RadoslavTs/Hangman/README.md

 # Hangman

 This is the classic Hangman game
-It has a database with word in: \db\words.txt (You can add new words freely)
+It has a database with words in: \db\words.txt (You can add new words freely)

 The game window provides you with animated hangman, result, remaining lives, letter guess field, guess button as well as new game button.
 To run it just execute the 'main.py' file.